Coming Out To My Therapist To Improve Mental Health

 • Nonbinary

 A therapist trained in gender and sexuality concerns may help you discover where your identity falls among these labels.
 Alternatively, they may support you in learning that no label can fully capture your complexity and individuality.
-There is no “right” or “wrong” way to identify, and the support of a therapist may help you to understand your own unique identity.
+There is no “right” or “wrong” way to identify, and the support of a therapist may help you understand your own unique identity.

 Addressing expectations and people’s perceptions in therapy